Benja-media/Ulink/README.md

 # Welcome to Ulink (Formerly Instalink)!

-Ulink is a simple Instagram Bio Link Generator.
-Instalink is the first (and only) bio link generator that has send-away messages
+Ulink (Formerly InstaLink) is an open source bio link generator.
+Ulink uses a simple json file to create a fast biolink!
+Ulink is a Static site generator that provides your links in a clean Bio link

 # Geting Started